ipfs-inactive/blog/content/post/117-js-ipfs-0.53.md

 `js-IPFS@0.53.0` ships with a [JavaScript port](https://www.npmjs.com/package/ipfs-grpc-server) of this [gRPC-web][]-over-websockets server.
 Phew!

-To use it we've shipped a new client called [ipfs-client](https://www.npmjs.com/package/ipfs-client) (hat tip to [@brosenan](https://github.com/brosenan) for very kindly donating the module name) - a fully [Core API](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) compatible client.
+To use it we’ve shipped a new client called [ipfs-client](https://www.npmjs.com/package/ipfs-client) (hat tip to [@brosenan](https://github.com/brosenan) for very kindly donating the module name) - a fully [Core API](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) compatible client.
 It combines the [ipfs-http-client](https://www.npmjs.com/package/ipfs-http-client) and the new [ipfs-grpc-client](https://www.npmjs.com/package/ipfs-grpc-client), using [gRPC][] for implemented methods and falling back to HTTP for methods that have not been ported to [gRPC][] yet.

 ```js
 const createClient = require('ipfs-client')